Lift Every Voice and Sing

 "Lift Every Voice and Sing" is a hymn with lyrics by James Weldon Johnson (1871–1938) and set to music by his brother, J. Rosamond Johnson (1873–1954).
-Written from the context of African Americans in the late 19th century, the hymn is a prayer of thanksgiving as well as a prayer for faithfulness and freedom, with imagery that evokes the biblical Exodus from slavery to the freedom of the "promised land."
+Written from the context of African Americans in the late 19th century, the hymn is a prayer of thanksgiving to God as well as a prayer for faithfulness and freedom, with imagery that evokes the biblical Exodus from slavery to the freedom of the "promised land".

-After its first recitation in 1900, "Lift Every Voice and Sing" was communally sung within Black American communities, while the NAACP began to promote the hymn as a "Negro national anthem" in 1917 (with the term "Black national anthem" similarly used in the present day).
-It has been featured in 42 different Christian hymnals, and it has also been performed by various African American singers and musicians.
-Its prominence has increased since 2020 following the George Floyd protests; in 2021, Jim Clyburn sponsored a bill proposing that "Lift Every Voice and Sing" be designated as the "national hymn" of the United States.
+Premiered in 1900, "Lift Every Voice and Sing" was communally sung within Black American communities, while the NAACP began to promote the hymn as a "Negro national anthem" in 1917 (with the term "Black national anthem" similarly used in the present day).
+It has been featured in 49 different Christian hymnals, and it has also been performed by various African American singers and musicians.
+Its prominence has increased since 2020 following the George Floyd protests.

 History

-James Weldon Johnson, Chair of the Florida Baptist Academy in Jacksonville, Florida, had sought to write a poem in commemoration of Abraham Lincoln's birthday.
+James Weldon Johnson, Principal of the Edwin M. Stanton School in Jacksonville, Florida, had sought to write a poem in commemoration of Abraham Lincoln's birthday.
 However, amid the ongoing civil rights movement, Johnson decided to write a poem which was themed around the struggles of African Americans following the Reconstruction era (including the passage of Jim Crow laws in the South).
-"Lift Every Voice and Sing" was first recited by a group of 500 students in 1900.
+"Lift Every Voice and Sing" was first recited by 500 students in 1900.
 His brother J. Rosamond Johnson would later set the poem to music.

-After the Great Fire of 1901, the Johnsons moved to New York City to pursue a career on Broadway.
+After the Great Fire of 1901 in Jacksonville, the Johnsons moved to New York City to pursue a career on Broadway.
 In the years that followed, "Lift Every Voice and Sing" was sung within Black communities; Johnson wrote that "the school children of Jacksonville kept singing it; they went off to other schools and sang it; they became teachers and taught it to other children.
-Within twenty years it was being sung over the South and in some other parts of the country."
+Within twenty years it was being sung over the South and in some other parts of the country".